Javier-Caballero-Info/personal_page_admin_crud_nodejs/README.md

 ## Running with Docker

-To run the server on a Docker container, please execute the following from the root directory:
+To run the server on a Docker container, please execute the following from the root directory, after build the project:

 ### building the image
 ```bash